ishansgithub/chatroom-lld/README.md

 ### Error Handling

+- **Port Validation**: Port numbers are validated to ensure they are in the valid range (1-65535)
+- **Input Validation**: Uses `std::stoi` for robust port number parsing with proper exception handling
 - Connection errors are caught and logged
 - Invalid messages are rejected (header validation)
 - Client disconnections are handled gracefully
 - Server continues running after client disconnects
+- Specific error messages for invalid port numbers and out-of-range values

 ## 🧪 Testing